-AUSTIN, Texas — The Travis County Sheriff’s Office is accusing three teens of taking part in an attempted robbery that sent a 21-year-old man to the hospital Saturday.
+AUSTIN, Texas — Austin police are accusing three teens of taking part in an attempted robbery and shooting that sent a 21-year-old man to the hospital Saturday.
 According to an arrest affidavit, the victim was with potentially life-threatening injuries.

 TCSO deputies were called to assist EMS at the intersection of Saracen Road and San Juan Road at 4:54 p.m.
 Saturday.
 The caller said that a man had run by with blood all over himself and that there were multiple gunshots.
 A second caller reported seeing lots of kids running down the street and cars speeding off, according to the affidavit.

 When deputies arrived, they detained David Orion Dewey-Haagensen, 17, Jesus Corrales, 17, and a 16-year-old boy at the scene.
 They also recovered a shotgun that was believed to have been used in the shooting.

 In an interview with deputies, the unidentified 21-year-old victim said that he had been using Snapchat to talk with the 16-year-old whom he knew from the neighborhood.
 The victim said the 16-year-old asked him whether he was at home and the victim confirmed that he was.

 Moments later, the victim said there was a knock at his door on Lancer Lane.
 When he opened it, the 16-year-old and two masked men were at the door with a shotgun demanding that he give them everything he had.

 Corrales told police that Dewey-Haagensen, the 16-year-old boy, picked him and another boy, Kevin, up to go “hit a lick” — a slang term meaning to rob someone.
 Corrales said Dewey-Haagensen had the shotgun, he had a knife and the 16-year-old had a fake BB gun.
 He said the plan was to rob the victim of his marijuana, but after the shooting they all ran off.